metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 Required:

-- `bootstrap` (Attributes) Bootstrap contains the bootstrap template reference to be usedfor the creation of worker Machines. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--strategy--bootstrap))
+- `bootstrap` (Attributes) Bootstrap contains the bootstrap template reference to be usedfor the creation of worker Machines. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--bootstrap))
-- `infrastructure` (Attributes) Infrastructure contains the infrastructure template reference to be usedfor the creation of worker Machines. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--strategy--infrastructure))
+- `infrastructure` (Attributes) Infrastructure contains the infrastructure template reference to be usedfor the creation of worker Machines. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--infrastructure))

 Optional:

-- `metadata` (Attributes) Metadata is the metadata applied to the MachineDeployment and the machines of the MachineDeployment.At runtime this metadata is merged with the corresponding metadata from the topology. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--strategy--metadata))
+- `metadata` (Attributes) Metadata is the metadata applied to the MachineDeployment and the machines of the MachineDeployment.At runtime this metadata is merged with the corresponding metadata from the topology. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--metadata))

-<a id="nestedatt--spec--workers--machine_deployments--strategy--bootstrap"></a>
+<a id="nestedatt--spec--workers--machine_deployments--template--bootstrap"></a>
-### Nested Schema for `spec.workers.machine_deployments.strategy.bootstrap`
+### Nested Schema for `spec.workers.machine_deployments.template.bootstrap`

 Required:

-- `ref` (Attributes) Ref is a required reference to a custom resourceoffered by a provider. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--strategy--bootstrap--ref))
+- `ref` (Attributes) Ref is a required reference to a custom resourceoffered by a provider. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--bootstrap--ref))

-<a id="nestedatt--spec--workers--machine_deployments--strategy--bootstrap--ref"></a>
+<a id="nestedatt--spec--workers--machine_deployments--template--bootstrap--ref"></a>
-### Nested Schema for `spec.workers.machine_deployments.strategy.bootstrap.ref`
+### Nested Schema for `spec.workers.machine_deployments.template.bootstrap.ref`

 Optional: